 Before cutting examine each skin carefully, look for defects and decide how you will work around them.
 Some defects are very visible (like small holes or stretched edges) but some are not so obvious (like thinner spots or missed sections on embossed leather).
 You can hold each skin up to the light to look for thinner spots for example.

-I will continue this tutorial on how to sew leather in my next article because this one is becoming too long already.
+I will continue this tutorial on how to sew leather in my next article (part 2) because this one is becoming too long already.
 In the next part, I will touch other important issues, like choosing the pattern for leather, preparing the pattern for sewing and stitching techniques.